Skip to content

 1. Remove the foot from the leg by turning the foot counter-clockwise until it comes off completely.

-2. Put one of the supplied M4 nuts onto the foot’s threaded rod, and turn the nut until it is at the bottom of the threaded rod.
+2. Put one of the supplied M4 nuts onto the foot’s threaded rod, and turn the nut until it is near the bottom of the threaded rod.

 Tip